The Science and Benefits of Ice Baths

 The idea of doing hard things to make other hard things easier, definitely applies to ice baths.
 Interestingly, the feelings and physiological responses triggered by a difficult situation that you are forced into, rather than on your own accord are completely different.
 As such, doing stressful and challenging things like submerging the naked body up to the next in extreme cold water on your own accord, allows you the mental space to control yourself, overcome the challenge by breathing and talking yourself through it.

-By engaging in things like ice baths and saunas, which are themselves a stress, you are forging the mental resilience to work through what comes up and build a toolkit for overcoming hurdles.
+By seeking discomfort and engaging in things like ice baths and saunas, which are themselves a stress, you are forging the mental resilience to work through what comes up and build a toolkit for overcoming hurdles.
 In an ice bath you face pain, discomfort, urges to run, head noise, your ego and fear.
 By controlling the breath and ‘doing what is hard, when it is easy’ gives you the opportunity to grow in a controlled environment.

 The science of doing practices like this indicate that they afford you better top down control associated with the pre-frontal cortex, allowing you to have better control over urges, addictions, habits and rational decision making.